learn-co-curriculum/java-mod-4-stream-terminalops/README.md

 Exception in thread "main" java.lang.IllegalStateException: stream has already been operated upon or closed
 ```

-A new stream must be created if further processing of the data source is required:
+A new stream must be created if further processing of the data source is required after calling a terminal method:

 ```java
 import java.util.Arrays;